The lighting in a space controls how you sense the room and directly affects your own energy while you experience that environment.

 Customize the shade - What a difference an interesting shade makes on a light fixture!
 Typical fixtures come with standard plain white or paper shades.
 There are custom lamp shades that come in different fabrics and different sizes.
 You may also provide your own material, called COM (Customer's Own Material), that may coordinate with the wallpaper or drapery in that space.

-It's hard to know what you don't know.
-At Elan Design, we advise you on the myriad of lighting decisions in terms of the best selections and installation in your spaces.
+It's hard to know what you don't know, but I hope that these simple home lighting tips have illuminated you.
+At Elan Design, we help you make the best selections and installation in your spaces.
 Because we understand that lighting affects the entire design of a room, we collaborate with our lighting team at Circa Lighting for all of our projects.
 They truly know everything there is to know about architectural and decorative lighting.

 Elan Design helps you finish strong.
 We have the experience to make sure everything is planned out on the front end to avoid costly mistakes and unnecessary delays, ensuring all of your needs are addressed within the project.